pstrobl96/prusa_exporter/README.md

 cp -r docs/examples/config config
 ```
 ##### buddy.yaml

+Exporter loads [buddy.yaml](docs/examples/config/buddy.yaml) (file with connections to printers) from environment variable called `BUDDY_EXPORTER_CONFIG`.
+If you want to put this file in folder, where exporter is located then just set it to `buddy.yaml`.
+This file is loaded only at start of exporter so be sure restart it after change.

 In code block bellow you can see template for buddy.yaml config file.
 Value of `type` is not that important, you can set anything you want.
 However this value would be written to labels in metrics, so be aware of that.